mongodb-developer/GenAI-Showcase/CONTRIBUTING.md

     * If you would like comments or feedback, please open an issue or discussion and tag a maintainer.
 * In the pull request description, link to any issues that the PR aims to resolve, and clearly specify the intent of the PR.
 * Keep scope as isolated as possible.
+* PRs should ideally be merged by PR authors.
+If for some reason you need to merge someone else's PR, please first check with the author.
+* Merge your PR only after you have received atleast 1 approval from a code owner.

 ## Linting and Formatting